-Sunset Cuises offers a more intimate look at the water, ecosystems and marine life in Southwest Florida.
-This is one of the few boat cruises that travels up the Caloosahatchee River to bird rookeries and to explore mangroves.
+Sunset Cruises offers a more intimate look at the water, ecosystems and marine life in Southwest Florida.
+This is one of the few boat cruises that travel up the Caloosahatchee River to bird rookeries and to explore mangroves.
 The 40-foot Cruise Yacht offers a sun deck, a lounge area and plenty of space for your coolers, perfect for 4-6 people.
 Food is not served on day cruises or sunset cruises but passengers can pack as much of their favorite foods and beverages as they desire.
 Whether it is for a sunset or bird watching and beaching, Sunset Cruises will hook you up.

 Adventures in Paradise has been providing boat cruises in the Fort Myers area for about three decades.
 Setting sail from Royal Shell Port Sanibel Marina, it's one of the last stops before heading over the causeway to Sanibel Island.
 Soft drinks and water are served on board but other than that, you are on your own for food.
 The good news is that Adventures offers a Shelling and Lunch Excursion that takes you to Barnacles Phil's Restaurant on North Captiva; a dining spot only accessible by boat.
 Other boating offerings include dolphin and wildlife cruises as well as a sunset cruise.
 On these, feel free to pack food and drink to enjoy on your own.
 Or dine at the beautiful Lighthouse Restaurant back at the dock.

 This cruise launches from numerous waterfront locations including Cape Harbour in Cape Coral and the Pink Shell Resort on Fort Myers Beach.
 Banana Bay Tour Company is popular for its lunch cruise to Picnic Island in San Carlos Bay.
 If a sunset cruise is what you are looking for, pack a cooler full of your favorite food and drink or enjoy the light snacks found onboard.
-Otherwise, be sure to take advantage of the great dining options at the dock in both spots.
+Otherwise, be sure to take advantage of the great dining options at the dock in both spots; Bongo's, Rumrunners, and/or Fathoms.
 The catered lunch cruises give great info on dolphins, the local eco-systems and allow for swimming and shelling on Picnic Island.
 On the way back you'll tour Mangrove Creek Forest and may even see some Manatees.
 Check the website for the evolving list of options and pick up locations.

 The Fort Myers Princess is a modern, 75-foot, double-decker boat that offers party cruises, dolphin and sunset tours and special events.
 Located at Snug Harbour Marina, underneath the big bridge leading to Fort Myers Beach, the Princess has a full bar and offers light snacks for purchase.
 Enjoy the signature "Princess Punch."
-If you really want a full belly after your two-hour Sunset Cruise, plan to dine at Nervous Nellies, also located at the Marina.
-This boat gets you into the Gulf of Mexico quicker than most because of it's close proximity to the tip of Estero Island and the scenery is spectacular.
+If you want a full belly after your two-hour Sunset Cruise, plan to dine at Nervous Nellies, also located at the Marina.
+This boat gets you into the Gulf of Mexico quicker than most because of it's proximity to the tip of Estero Island and the scenery is spectacular.